avrilcoghlan/LittleBookofRBiomedicalStats/src/biomedicalstats.rst

 Calculating Odds Ratios for a Cohort or Case-Control Study
 ----------------------------------------------------------

 As well as the relative risk of disease given exposure (to some treatment or environmental factor eg. smoking or some drug), you can also calculate the odds ratio for association between the exposure and the disease in a cohort study.
 The odds ratio is also commonly calculated in a case-control study.

+The odds ratio for association between the exposure and the disease is the ratio of:
+(i) the probability of having the disease for people who were exposed to the treatment or environmental factor, divided by the probability of not having the disease for people who were exposed, and (ii) the probability of having the disease for people who were not exposed to the treatment or environmental factor, divided by the probability of not having the disease for people who were not exposed.

 Again, for either a cohort study or case-control study, your data will look something like this:

 Your data set would look something like this: